microsoft/LightAIMD/README.md

 LightAIMD is a lightweight AIMD (*ab initio* molecular dynamics) simulation program for simulating aperiodic molecular systems, such as biomolecules.

 ## Getting started
 You can use the *scripts/build.py* script to set up the development environment and build LightAIMD.
-The script should work for most modern Ubuntu systems (tested on Ubuntu 18.04, 20.04, and 22.04).
-Please adapt the script for other Linux distributions.
+This project provides a meta build system that automatically detects the code dependencies, generates the [Ninja](https://ninja-build.org/) build scripts, and builds the project.
+The meta build system should work for most modern Ubuntu systems (tested on Ubuntu 18.04, 20.04, and 22.04).
+Please adapt the scripts for other Linux distributions.

 To build LightAIMD, simply run (python3 is required):
 ```shell